k2view-academy/K2View-Academy/articles/39_fabric_catalog/06_open_api_support.md

 **Dataset represents an entity, not an HTTP operation.** A dataset corresponds to an API resource (entity), not to individual HTTP methods.
 GET, POST, and DELETE defined on the same path all refer to the same dataset.

-**Dataset names are derived from path entries.** Each entry under `paths` becomes a dataset named after the endpoint path.
+**Dataset names are derived from path entries.** Each entry under `paths` becomes a dataset named after the endpoint path, when `application/json/schema` in the response is not empty.

 * When a path includes parameters, they are kept as part of the dataset name, for example: `/customers/{customerId}/orders` becomes `customersCustomerIdOrders`.
 * When the path includes brackets, the brackets and their content are dropped and the base name is used, for example: `/A_EmailAddress(AddressID='{AddressID}',Person='{Person}')` becomes `A_EmailAddress`.